DaintyJet/VChat_Heap_Defense/README.md

     <img src="Images/EH5.png">

 ## Heap Exploration: Standalone Program
 This section will use a standalone program similar to the one used in the Writeup [Heap-Overflow-Example](https://github.com/DaintyJet/Heap-Overflow-Example), but it has been modified to be purely `C` rather than a `C++` program.
 Additionally this has been modified to be a Visual Studio Project.
-Although we will primarily be running the executable as a standalone program or attached to a debugger like [WinDBG](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/), you can also use [Immunity Debugger](https://www.immunityinc.com/products/debugger/) though the resources for using WinDBG are more easily accessible compared to some of the more limited [resources for Immunity Debugger](https://www.immunityinc.com/downloads/IntelligentDebugging.pdf).
+Although we will primarily be running the executable as a standalone program or attached to a debugger like [WinDBG](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/), you can also use [Immunity Debugger](https://www.immunityinc.com/products/debugger/).
+However, the resources for using WinDBG are more easily accessible compared to some of the more limited [resources for Immunity Debugger](https://www.immunityinc.com/downloads/IntelligentDebugging.pdf).

 We will first examine the behavior of the standalone program when *Validate Heap Integrity* has been **disabled** on the system.
 This should give us a baseline in terms of expected behavior from a executable.